publicscience/argos.cloud/README.md

 * a broker server (manages distributed tasks) [currently disabled]
 * application servers (in an autoscaling group behind a load balancer)
 * worker servers (in an autoscaping group) [not yet implemented]
+* a knowledge server (running Apache Fuseki and Stanford NER)

+Infrastructure creation is handled by AWS's CloudFormation.

-Server configurations and provisioning is handled by [Ansible](http://www.ansible.com/).
+Server configurations is handled by [Ansible](http://www.ansible.com/).

 ### Commissioning